 People United’s 2018 commissions will be exploring the themes of Home and Self-Identity.
-They will be run in association with Diocese of Canterbury and Ashford Borough Council and supported by Arts Council England (Home) and Joining Hands, Joining Hearts, and supported by Paul Hamlyn Foundation and Optivo (Self-Identity).
+They will be run with Diocese of Canterbury and Ashford Borough Council and funded by Arts Council England (Home) and Joining Hands, Joining Hearts, and supported by Paul Hamlyn Foundation and Optivo (Self-Identity).

 The artists chosen to lead these commissions are Anna Ray for the Home commission and Sarah Cole and Annis Joslin for the Self-Identity commission.

 Artist Anna Ray will work with recently-arrived Syrian mothers and local mothers who live in Ashford, Kent.
 Together they will produce an exhibition exploring the idea of ‘home’: what does the word ‘home’ mean to different people; what makes a place a ‘home’, is it important to feel ‘at home’ and how do women feel about and depict the home-making process?
 This commission aims to bring the women together to explore commonalities and celebrate differences.

 Anna studied BA (Hons) and MFA Tapestry at Edinburgh College of Art between 1994 and 1999.
 She has been granted major awards for her work such as the Edinburgh Visual Arts and Crafts Award (2006), Scottish Arts Council Crafts Creative Development Award (2004) and the Scottish Arts Council Assistance Grant to an Individual Artist (2003).

 Her work has been exhibited nationally and internationally over the last twenty years in both applied art and fine art contexts.
 In 2015-2016 she was artist in residence for The RHS Chelsea Flower Show and she recently exhibited in the high profile exhibition ‘Entangled: Threads & Making’ curated by Karen Wright at Turner Contemporary in Margate.